← All Articles

 What rod should I use on Noontootla Creek?

 A 7-foot to 8-foot 3-weight is the right Noontootla rod.
 Glass and slow-action graphite both work well, since accuracy matters more than line speed in the tight rhododendron tunnels.
-A standard 9-foot 5-weight is too long and powerful for this small, brushy creek.
+A standard 9-foot 5-weight is too long and powerful for this small, brushy creek — it won't load at the short ranges you actually cast here and tends to spook fish.
+A 7-foot 6-inch model is a good all-around choice.

 What size leader and tippet for Noontootla?

-Use a short 7-foot tapered leader to 5X or 6X — not the 9-footer many anglers fish out of habit, which just causes wind knots in the tight cover.
-For tippet, use 5X for general nymphing and dry-dropper, 6X for technical dry-fly work, and 4X only for streamers in higher water.
+Use a short 7-foot tapered leader to 5X or 6X — not the 9-footer many anglers fish out of habit, which just causes wind knots and fails to turn over in the tight cover.
+For tippet, use 5X for general nymphing and dry-dropper, 6X for technical dry-fly work or when fish refuse, and 4X only for streamers in higher water.
+Fluorocarbon is the better choice subsurface; nylon for fishing a dry on top.

 Do you need a wading staff on Noontootla Creek?